tifye/Strawbrary/CONSID_README.md

 2. The backend, done in the [NodeJs](https://nodejs.org/en/) runtime with [Typescript](https://www.typescriptlang.org/) utilizing the [NestJs](https://nestjs.com/) framework and the [Prisma](https://www.prisma.io/) ORM.
 3. The [Postgres](https://www.postgresql.org/) database.

 The project also uses [Docker](https://www.docker.com/) to run each major part in its own container.
-However, it is not needed see `README.md` about environment variables.
+However, it is not needed.
+See `README.md` about environment variables.

 ## First time start
 ### Requirements